Maserati Quattroporte: Quattroporte II (AM123, 1974–1978)

-A single running prototype was built and tested in 1974.
-The 1973 oil crisis and the collapse of Citroën’s finances in 1974 prevented Maserati from gaining the EEC approval for the European market.
-The production did not commence until 1976, and each Quattroporte II was built to order and sold in the Middle East and Spain where the type approval wasn’t needed.
+A single running prototype of the Quattroporte II was built and tested in 1974.
+The 1973 oil crisis and the collapse of Citroën's finances in 1974 prevented Maserati from gaining the EEC approval for the European market.
+The production did not commence until 1976, and each Quattroporte II was built to order and sold in the Middle East and Spain where the type approval was not needed.
 Only twelve production cars were built from 1976 to 1978.

 The engineering and development had cost Maserati about four billion lire by the time the production ended in 1978.

 Quattroporte III/Royale (AM330, 1979–1990)

 The third generation of the Maserati Quattroporte (Tipo AM 330) was developed under the Alejandro de Tomaso-GEPI ownership.
-After the Citroën-era front-wheel drive Quattroporte II, the third generation returned to rear-wheel drive with a large Maserati V8 engine.
+After the Citroën-era front-wheel drive Quattroporte II, the third generation returned to rear-wheel drive with an enlarged variation of the Maserati Tipo 107 V8 engine.
 The exterior was designed by Giorgetto Giugiaro.

 History

 From 1974 to 1976, Giorgetto Giugiaro presented two Italdesign show cars on Maserati platforms, called the Medici I and Medici II.
 The latter had features that would make it into the production version of the third-generation of the Quattroporte.

 A pre-production Quattroporte was introduced to the press by the then Maserati president Alejandro de Tomaso on 1 November 1976, in advance of its début at the Turin Motor Show later that month.
 It was only three years later though, in 1979, that the production version of the car went on sale.
 De Tomaso, who disliked Citroën, removed all of the influence of the French marque from the car.
-The quad-cam V8 engines built from scratch for the Kyalami were used as well as other mechanical parts.
+The quad-cam V8 engines built since 1963 were used in a stretched version of the Maserati Kyalami chassis.
 The SM V8 engine prototype under development in the Citroën ownership was also scrapped and the staff was replaced, the most notable being head engineer Giulio Alfieri who was replaced by Aurelio Bertocchi.
 The hydraulic system of the Quattroporte II was replaced by a conventional power steering setup and the suspension geometry was akin to the Jaguar XJ.

-Initially badging reading "4PORTE" was used, but this was changed in 1981 to ones spelling out "Quattroporte."
+Initially badging reading "4PORTE" was used, but this was changed in 1981 to ones spelling out "Quattroporte".
 Two versions of the V8 engine were available: a 4930 cc version generating a maximum power output of 280 PS, and a smaller built-to-order 4136 cc engine generating 255 PS, which was phased out in 1981.
 The interior was upholstered in leather and trimmed in briar wood.
 The climate controls came from the Mopar parts bin on early US-spec cars.
 In 1984, the climate control system was upgraded to share parts with the mass produced Biturbo.

 The Quattroporte III marked the last of the hand-built Italian cars; all exterior joints and seams were filled to give a seamless appearance.
 From 1987 onwards, the Royale superseded the Quattroporte.
 The Quattroporte III was an instant success and 120 units were sold in Italy in 1980 alone.